 Use short (about 2 to 3 inches long) thin spirals of zucchini.

 Mix 1/4 to 1/2 teaspoon of salt with zucchini spirals in a colander.
 Use your hands to mix everything together.
 Set aside in the sink and allow it to drain for 30 minutes to an hour.
 The salt helps pull the moisture out of the zucchini.

 Using paper towels, gently press and squeeze the water out.
 (I do this about four to five times until hardly any water is left.
 Use a fresh paper towel each time) Do not twist to wring the noodles.
 This motion will cause them to break.

-In a medium-size sauce non-stick skillet, sauté zoodles in a tablespoon of butter over medium-high heat for three minutes.
-Remove from heat immediately and serve.
+In a medium-size sauce non-stick skillet, sauté zoodles in a tablespoon of melted butter over medium-high heat for three minutes.
+Remove from heat, garnish with Parmesan cheese, and serve immediately.